RucuAvinash/smart-store-rucu/README.md

-📊 Project P2: BI Python – Reading Raw Data into pandas DataFrames This module verifies the initial setup of your Business Intelligence (BI) Python project by reading raw CSV files into pandas DataFrames and logging the process.
-It ensures that your data pipeline is correctly configured before deeper analysis begins.
+📊 Project P2: BI Python – Reading Raw Data into pandas DataFrames This module verifies the initial setup of Business Intelligence (BI) Python project by reading raw CSV files into pandas DataFrames and logging the process.
 📁 Directory Structure
 analytics_project/
 ├── data/